MarkJoyce0111/Triphasic/README.md

 The pump class is most likely to specialised for any reuse but features the use of sin waves for acceleration control.
 The Occluder class can be used for any pulse width servo.
 The sensor class could be used for PSI applications.
 Requires ADS1115 and 5 to 10 psi sensor - 0v to 5v output.
-Unfortunatly the flow sensor is a $100,000 machine used in calibration and testing.
+Unfortunatly the flow sensor is a expensive ultra sonic machine used for calibration and testing.
 It just outputs a voltage 0 to 5 volts.
 The GUI is Tkinter based and the app is menu driven.